mitesp/espider/README.md

 (Miscellaneous)

+7. Run `pipenv install --dev` (This should be fixed: it may fail to install some packages, but it should still install the one we care about.)
-7. Run `pipenv run pre-commit install` to set up `pre-commit` (see Comitting & Pushing Changes)
+8. Run `pipenv run pre-commit install` to set up `pre-commit` (see Comitting & Pushing Changes)

 # Making Changes